-Despite what the insurance company adjuster may tell you, you're not obligated to wait for the repairs to complete.
+You're not legally obligated to delay your DV claim until the repairs complete.
 In fact, it's in your best interest to make the claim as soon as possible because the at-fault party's policy limits are not infinite and can be exhausted before you get around to making the DV claim.
-Practically, this means that the best time to make the claim is as soon as you have the repair estimate because that's when a proper diminished value appraisal can be conducted.
+Additionally, there are other negative factors such as inflation that work against you as time passes.
+Practically, this means that the best time to make the claim is as soon as you have the DV estimate because that's when a proper diminished value appraisal can be conducted.

 An inspection of the vehicle is absolutely unnecessary for a proper appraisal of Inherent Diminished Value.
 The vehicle is fixed and in 99% of cases there are no issues with the repair.
 There is nothing to inspect.
 Yet, despite proper repairs the car has lost market value because now it has a dirty vehicle history due to the accident.
 A proper Inherent Diminished Value appraisal appraises the amount of this loss.

 It doesn't matter at all.
 Since no physical inspection is neccessary for an Inherent Diminished Value Appraisal, your appraiser can be anywhere in the United States.
 We have happy clients nationwide as can be seen on our 100% 5-star Google Reviews.

 Sometimes the insurance company will say you can't make a diminished value claim because your vehicle has had a prior accident.
 That is absolutely false.
 You have a legal right to make a diminished value claim regardless of prior accidents.
 While not all claims with priors are viable, many are.
 To see if your claim is viable, get a free DV estimate.

 We will have your appraisal package emailed to you within 24 hours.
 As for how long it takes to get paid, that mostly depends on the adjuster assigned to your claim.
 If they are fair, prompt and competent, you can have your check on the way within a week.